Health Care Benefits After Separating from the Military

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

 Health insurance is a topic most military members don’t have to think much about while they are serving.
-Their health care needs are taken care of for them and their families so they can concentrate on their duties.
+Their health care needs are met for them and their families, allowing them to concentrate on their duties.
 But things change quickly once you remove your uniform for the last time.

-We have done our best to cover most scenarios, but it’s always possible there is something we missed.
-Please feel free to leave a question or comment here on the article and we’ll try to point you in the right direction.
+We have done our best to cover most scenarios, but it’s always possible we missed something.
+Please feel free to leave a question or comment here on the article, and we’ll try to point you in the right direction.

 Don’t Skip Health Insurance!